typestyle/csx/README.md

 [![npm version](https://badge.fury.io/js/csx.svg)](http://badge.fury.io/js/csx)

 # CSX
 An abstraction over CSS properties with semantic names for enhanced readability and maintainability.
-Designed to be used with TypeStyle
+Designed to be used with [TypeStyle][typestyle].

 ## Usage